tangrams/cartography-docs/icons.md

 Mapzen basemap styles use custom icons (or sprites) to display points of interest on a map, ranging from airports to zoos.
 These can be used interchangeably between the different basemaps or in a custom [Tangram map](https://mapzen.com/documentation/tangram) of your own.

+Sprite names are generally paired with the `kind` values that are in the [Mapzen vector tiles](https://mapzen.com/documentation/vector-tiles/layers/#points-of-interest) Points of Interest (pois) layer and follow [OpenStreetMap tagging conventions](http://wiki.openstreetmap.org/wiki/Tags).

+[Populated places](https://mapzen.com/documentation/vector-tiles/layers/#places) that are displayed as point features (capitals, cities, and towns for instance) use either `capital` or `townspot` values.

+Road shields are generally sourced from the `network` values in the [roads layer](https://mapzen.com/documentation/vector-tiles/layers/#roads-transportation), and user experience assets which are prefixed with `ux-`.

 ## Basemaps

 ### Bubble Wrap